-- Salaries or wages of employees and owners while conducting the R&D. - Cost of Canadian subcontractors involved in the R&D. - Materials used in R&D. - Third-party payments to research institutions. - Overhead costs attributed to the R&D Project.
+- Salaries or wages of employees and owners while conducting the R&D. - Cost of Canadian subcontractors involved in the R&D. - Materials used in R&D. - Overhead costs attributed to the R&D Project.

 What method should I use to calculate overhead costs?